alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 - and much more!

 You can read more about a sample of the Equality, Diversity and Inclusion (EDI) initiatives in REG and the Turing on [this page]({{< relref "docs/working_at_the_turing/edi" >}}).
-Also, if you would like to speak to somebody in REG (in confidence) about this before applying, we would completely welcome that.
+Also, if you would like to arrange to speak to somebody in REG (in confidence) about this before applying, let us know; we would be happy to arrange that.
+That person will not subsequently be involved in evaluating your application.
 Reach out to the [REG recruitment team][recruitment] – we'd love to chat!

 ### Should the cover letter address each of the skills and requirements in the person specification section of the job description?

-It is important that the cover letter, in conjunction with the CV, highlights the requirements listed as "check at Application" on the Person Specification, and shows a (general) understanding of the role of a research data scientist or software engineer.
+It is important that the cover letter, in conjunction with the CV, highlights the requirements listed as "check at application" on the Person Specification, and shows a (general) understanding of the role of a research data scientist or software engineer.
 Also, it is important to highlight:

 - Your past experience working with code and/or data